-I travelled from Stockholm to Helsinki on February 5 across the Baltic sea by ship to the Skiing on Skin 2026 dance festival.
+I travelled overnight from Stockholm to Helsinki on February 5 across the Baltic sea by ship to the Skiing on Skin 2026 dance festival.
 This year is much colder than last year, and the sea ice is more extensive.
 This mass flow of ice on sea, makes me think of movement and dance.
-Here’s photographs and the beginning of ideas for dance.
+Here’s photographs and thoughts.

 This poster for the European Citizen Science Association conference in Oulu, Finland (3-6 March) shows how the co-created art practice (‘Residuals’ series) was integrated with the science practice of co-created crop trials – both of which used charcoal/biochar.
 The A1 poster included an ontology of human and more-than-human-expression.
 See the poster (PDF 3 MBytes).